Television in India: Audience metrics

 Television metrics in India have gone through several phases in which it fragmented, consolidated and then fragmented again.
 One key difference in Indian culture is that families traditionally limit themselves to owning only one screen.

 DART

-During the days of the single channel Doordarshan monopoly, DART (Doordarshan Audience Research Team) was the only metric available.
+During the days of the single-channel Doordarshan monopoly, DART (Doordarshan Audience Research Team) was the only metric available.
 This used the notebook method of recordkeeping across 33 cities across India.
 DART continues to provide this information independent of the Private agencies.
-DART is one of the rating system that measures audience metrics in Rural India.
+DART is one of the rating systems that measure audience metrics in Rural India.